Home » History » Index

 That was a turning point for the ski patrol.
 Some of its members accepted an offer to transfer to the Hoodoo patrol, and the few who remained waited for ownership conditions — and snow conditions — to improve.

-“They just wanted someplace to go ski,” says Brown, who stayed at Willamette along with Duncan and a handful of others.
+“They just wanted someplace to go ski,” said Brown, who stayed at Willamette along with Duncan and a handful of others.
 “And (Hoodoo) had a chairlift.”

 Yes, Willamette still had only its poma lift and a rope tow or two, and skiing terrain was limited to By George and a meandering haul road.
-Brown remembers the black grease that accumulated on the poma lift platters, and says whenever he went to other ski areas people would look at the seat of his pants and say, “Oh, you’re from Willamette.”
+Brown remembered the black grease that accumulated on the poma lift platters, and said whenever he went to other ski areas people would look at the seat of his pants and say, “Oh, you’re from Willamette.”

-Duncan recalls another unpleasantness from the poma lift days.
-The springs on many of the pomas had worn out, and when a lift rider put one between his legs and took off there was often a surprise in store.
+Duncan recalled another unpleasantness from the poma lift days.
+The springs on many of the pomas had worn out, and when a lift rider put one between his legs and took off, there was often a surprise in store.

 Hal Duncan works in the Patrol Aid Room.